Ecuador: The Perfect 4 Weeks Itinerary

 We arrived in Ecuador from Colombia by bus, that's why our first stop was Otavalo, and we then traveled the country from north to south.
 In case you fly to Quito first, take a bus to Otavalo and then follow our itinerary.

 What did we skip?
-Amazon.
-It is probably something you should include in your itinerary - we hope to visit Amazon in another country.
+Amazon Jungle.
+It is probably something you should include in your itinerary - we visited Amazon in Peru later on, and those 7 days camping in Pacaya Samiria turned out to be one of the greatest adventures we've ever done.

 DAY 1 & 2: OTAVALO AND LAGUNA CUICOCHA